Mindfulness & Meditation: How To Approach It & Does It Work For Everyone?

 How can Neuphony help you?

-The Neuphony headgear can track your brain waves, analyse them and tell you what your brain is feeling during any specific activity.
+The Neuphony headgear can track your brain waves, analyze them and tell you what your brain is feeling during any specific activity.
 When you start your mindfulness journey with meditation, you can actually know whether or not it is a positive or negative action that you are carrying out for your brain, and how you can make it better suited for yourself.

 Head on over to our product page to pre-book your headgear today!